VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

 # Documentation of ***@euriklis/validator***

-The validator library contains a lot of methods, which tests the javascript types for some conditions.
-The getters also returns validator instance.
+The validator library contains a lot of methods, which tests the javascript types under some conditions.
+The getters also return validator instances.

 1. The <em>validator</em> ***constructor***.
 To create a new validator instance you have to write: